- About WIYN

 There are several key things to note about the availability of 3.5-m instruments in 2015B:

 - The upgrade of ODI to a 40 arcmin x 48 arcmin focal plane is underway and on schedule.
 Current plans call for the instrument to return to the telescope in May, with commissioning through June and early shared risk science in July.
 Barring any schedule slips or unforeseen problems, the upgraded ODI should be available for the entirety of semester 2015B.
-WIYN is in the process of procuring a Sloan u filter that will cover the upgraded field of view.
-The target delivery date is this summer, however users who wish to use a u filter on ODI in 2015B should check on the status of the filter procurement before submitting their proposal.
+WIYN is in the process of procuring a Sloan u filter that will cover the upgraded field of view - delivery date is expected to be late-fall 2015.
+Once we have a firm delivery date and commissioning timeline we will post an update to the ODI Status pages.
+Contact Daniel Harbeck for more information.

 - The two new unique IFUs, HexPak and GradPak, will continue to be offered for shared-risk observing in 2015B.
 These IFUs are distinguished by having different sized fibers in the same head to optimize the balance between surface brightness and signal-to-noise for various classes of extended objects.
 They were developed by Matt Bershady's group in Washburn Astronomical Laboratories at the University of Wisconsin-Madison.
 As they are still PI-level, rather than facility, instruments, it is necessary to work with the PI before submitting a proposal to use the new IFUs.
 Please read the introduction letters from the WIYN director and the instrument PI.
 More information and instructions on how to proceed can be found on the Hexpak and Gradpak web pages.
 SparsePak will continue to be offered as a facility instrument.